Transnational Repression

 NOTE: The following are a small sample of the most egregious and prominent cases documented over the past 23 years.

 American citizens and residents who practice Falun Gong have faced harassment, heckling, death threats, and physical violence, often from thugs with ties to pro-Beijing “associations.”
-U.S. government officials, from small town mayors to members of Congress and White House officials, have received pressure, sometimes threats, from Chinese diplomats not to support Falun Gong.
+U.S. government officials, from small town mayors to members of Congress and White House officials, have received pressure, sometimes threats, from Chinese diplomats, demanding they not support Falun Gong.

 February 2023: Information booth volunteer David Fang was assaulted until he bled by 77-year-old Zhongping Qi, who has a history of verbally abusing Falun Gong booth volunteers.
 This incident in February was only the latest in a series of incidents where Qi had targeted practitioners.
 He often cursed and made unprovoked slurs towards the volunteers at the Falun Gong information booths.
 NYPD arrested him and charged Qi with third degree assault for the incident.